mohammadzainabbas/Deep-Learning-Lab-CS/README.md

 ### 4. Setup

+Before starting, you may have to create new enviornment for the lab.

 If you want to follow along with the lab exercises, make sure to clone and `cd` to the relevant lab's directory:

 ```bash